28left/descriptive_set_theory/_build/site/public/imagesBorel-f3ff68337c923354a194084838aaca05.md

 If we combine the retract function with $f$, we then obtain the desired surjection $\Baire \to X$.
 This concludes the proof of {prf:ref}`thm-Polish-bijection-Baire`.

-[Refining the topology](#thm-Borel-clopen), we can extend the result from Polish spaces to Borel sets.
+Refining the topology as in {prf:ref}`thm-Borel-clopen`, we can extend the result from Polish spaces to Borel sets.

 ```{prf:corollary} Lusin and Souslin
 :label: cor-Borel-image-closed